Engineering salary round-up: from graduate to chartered engineer

 - Wates graduate salary: £20,500–£27,500

-Salaries for chartered and incorporated engineers The Engineering Council’s Survey of Registered Engineers 2013 (published in 2014) includes earning levels for experienced engineers with both chartered and incorporated engineer status.
+The Engineering Council’s Survey of Registered Engineers and Technicians includes earning levels for experienced engineers with both chartered and incorporated engineer status.
+Its most recent survey, published in 2014, reported the following.

 For chartered engineers: